Racing Point hit with 15-point deduction over brake ducts - WHIZ News

-SILVERSTONE, England (AP) — Racing Point was deducted 15 points in the Formula One constructors’ championship and fined 400,000 euros ($470,000) Friday for using brake ducts based on those from last year’s Mercedes cars.
+SILVERSTONE, England (AP) — Racing Point was deducted 15 points in the Formula One constructors’ championship and fined 400,000 euros ($470,000) Friday for copying a Mercedes design for its brake ducts.
+Now a rule change is planned to hamper teams who try to reverse-engineer rivals’ cars.

-The stewards ruled that Mercedes was the “principal designer” of the parts, and that Racing Point made only minor changes to computer design data it received from Mercedes.
+The stewards ruled that Mercedes was the “principal designer” of the parts, designed for the championship-winning 2019 car, and that Racing Point made only minor changes to computer design data it received from Mercedes.

 Rival team Renault filed protests about the legality of the brake ducts, which were added to the “listed parts” under F1 rules for 2020.
 That means teams must design their own.
 Racing Point argued it was merely using information about the Mercedes parts to inform its own design.